Volume XXXIV, Number 1

 As part of the filming for the documentary, God’s Glory, Neighbor’s Good, we interviewed Elaine Lindblom, rektor at Karlskoga Folkhögskola in Karlskoga, Sweden, to ask her about the folkhögskola tradition, its long heritage in Scandinavia, and the educational opportunities that it presents today.
 Recorded by Tim Frakes, translated and edited by Mark Safstrom.
 May 19, 2015.

-Democracy, Christianity, and other faiths by Tom Tredway
+Democracy, Christianity, and other faiths by Thomas Tredway

 One of the conceits of the 20th century – and the early 21st as well – has been the belief that we have found the best political-social order in history, a way of setting up and organizing human life that optimizes each person’s potential, protecting and advancing the finest of which all people are capable.
 This order depends upon people themselves taking an active role in selecting their leaders and in monitoring their work.
 It is, of course, liberal democracy.